 Tesla Model Y

 Initially, though, some features will be limited or deactivated as Tesla transitions to the new setup.
-Autosteer will be limited to 75 mph, with a longer limited following distance, while Smart Summon and Emergency Lane Departure Avoidance "may be disabled at delivery," Tesla said.
+Autosteer is limited to 80 mph, with a longer limited following distance, while Smart Summon and Emergency Lane Departure Avoidance "may be disabled at delivery," Tesla said.

 These features will be restored "in the coming weeks" via over-the-air software updates, Tesla noted, adding that all other driver-assist features should function normally at the time of delivery.